sequel to The Only Gift

 Again, he had no words.
 Then what, indeed.

 “Very fun,” Vincent said, clapping Mouse on the shoulder.
-And when those in camp demanded to know where they had been, both smiled and said nothing.
+And when those in camp demanded to know where they had been, he smiled – as did Mouse – and said nothing.

 * * *